MAVLink XML File Schema / Format

 ....

-<entry value="94" name="MAV_CMD_NAV_PAYLOAD_PLACE">
+<entry value="94" name="MAV_CMD_NAV_PAYLOAD_PLACE" hasLocation="true" isDestination="true">

 <description>Descend and place payload.
-Vehicle descends until it detects a hanging payload has reached the ground, the gripper is opened to release the payload</description>
+Vehicle moves to specified location, descends until it detects a hanging payload has reached the ground, and then releases the payload.
+If ground is not detected before the reaching the maximum descent value (param1), the command will complete without releasing the payload.</description>

 <param index="2">Empty</param>